Investing in Dad: Ardmore 30 & the Traditional Cask

-The information contained within is quite lengthy, but highly informative.
 Beam Global announced the release of special bottling, Ardmore 30 Year Old Single Malt Scotch Whisky, in time for Father’s Day.
 Not only is this fine Scotch, it is an investment at $450 per limited edition, individually numbered bottle.
-That being the case I felt it pertinent to give as much information as possible about the liquid gold one might think of bestowing upon a worthy Father this Dad’s Day.
+It’s also a bottle of liquid gold one might think of bestowing upon a worthy Father this Dad’s Day.

 The following information is courtesy of Beam Global: